wwarthen/RomWBW/Source/Doc/UserGuide.md

   needs to be configured first for proper terminal emulation by using SETTERM.
 So, run SETTERM on DSCONFIG before using DSCONFIG to configure DATSWEEP!

-* After using PUTDS to initialize a directory for ZDS date stamping, I am finding that it is necessary to run RELOG before the stamping routines will actually start working.

 * Generic CP/M PIP and ZSDOS path searching do not mix well if you use PIP to copy to or from a directory in the ZSDOS search path.
 Best to